 The treatment itself should last approximately 20 minutes, and many patients return for multiple sessions, spaced several weeks apart, in order to get the results they are seeking.
 The energy entering the skin creates a sensation likened to a rubber band being snapped against the treatment area.
 Topical anesthetics are available at the patient’s request.

 There is no down time necessary after an IPL session, but patients will again want to avoid the sun and other sources of ultraviolet radiation for days and weeks after their treatment.
 The treated skin may look and feel similar to a sunburn for a few days, but this side effect will resolve naturally.
 Talk to Dr. Germain and her team about the benefits and risks of IPL to determine if it’s right for you.

 Germain Dermatology offers other light–based treatments to suit patients' needs, including laser acne treatment, Blu-U® Blue Light Therapy, and laser hair removal.

-Beyond light, there are chemical peels, microdermabrasion, and microneedling and PRP for skin rejuvenation; BOTOX® and dermal fillers for smoothing wrinkles; and Ultherapy® for tightening sagging tissue with ultrasound.
+Beyond light, there are chemical peels, microdermabrasion, and microneedling for skin rejuvenation; BOTOX® and dermal fillers for smoothing wrinkles; and Ultherapy® for tightening sagging tissue with ultrasound.

 These treatments can be combined in a multitude of ways to provide customized results.
 Since every face is different, and every patient's goals is unique, every visit to Germain Dermatology will be personalized and tailored to deliver specific results.